maihd/maicstyle/README.md

 # C/C++ programming style

+## Notes

+- I'm still learning and practicing for better as C/C++.
+Ideas and opions may wrong.
+- My English is not good, if You find the typos, wrong word and wrong meaning, please help!
+- Some my projects will follow its own style for special reasons.
+Ex: vectormath
+- I use other project style guide for thoses projects.
+It help me learn the others, and new stuffs, why not?
+- Because I will use Zig and Beef for some future projects, each languages has its own styles, I will follow the style, but the heart of priciple will be same: simple and make the job done!

 ## Inventing in Principles

+- Make the job done!
 - Immediate feedback
 - What you seed is what you get: WYSIWYG
 - Simple, open, immediate, low level, debug